bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 <i><b>"Computer science is no more about telescopes than astronomy is about computers"  -- Bizzaro Dijkstra</b></i>

 <div class="abstract" style="margin: 2rem 3rem; padding: 1.5rem 2rem; font-style: italic; color: #666; background-color: #fafafa; font-size: 0.95rem; line-height: 1.7; border-radius: 4px;">
    The Babelscope is a massively parallel emulation framework designed to explore the computational space of random programs.
 Building on the <a href="https://bbenchoff.github.io/pages/FiniteAtari.html">Finite Atari Machine</a>, this project generates billions of random CHIP-8 ROMs and executes them simultaneously on GPU hardware to catalog emergent behaviors.
-This project conducts an exhaustive survey of the program space looking for anything that produces interesting visual output, response to input, or exhibits complex computational patterns, from graphical glitches to sorting algorithms.
-Several interesting programs were found in this random computational space, including XXXXXXXXXTODO: WRITE SOME STUFF HERE.
+This project conducts a deliberate exhaustive survey of the program space looking for anything that produces interesting visual output, response to input, or exhibits complex computational patterns, from graphical glitches to sorting algorithms.
+Several interesting programs were found in this random computational space, including sorting algorithms.
 </div>

 ## Introduction